En español | Who is eligible to get vaccinated?

-The CDC recommends continuing to wear a mask on planes, buses and trains and other shared transport while traveling into, within or out of the United States, and while at transportation hubs like airports and stations.
+The CDC also recommends continuing to wear a mask on planes, buses and trains and other shared transport while traveling into, within or out of the United States.

 - The state’s COVID-19 vaccine information page includes additional FAQs on how to get a vaccination, the state's Vaccine Scheduling System, vaccination providers and how the vaccines work.

 This guide, originally published Jan.
-16, was updated June 14 with the state's new COVID-19 Community Calendar and information on free and discounted rides to and from vaccination appointments.
+16, was updated on on Sept.
+29 with new information on booster shots.

 Also of Interest